kristinamacekovic/rails-ticket-app/README.md

 # README

 ## The DBMS
 The DMBS used is PostgreSQL, both in development and production.
-The use on development was mostly decide to ease the headache of deploying to Heroku, which uses only PostgreSQL.
+The use on development was mostly decided to ease the headache of deploying to Heroku, which uses only PostgreSQL.
 The tables present in the DBMS (the models) and their associations are:

 - Ticket(s)
   - has many users through bookings